 ‘I didn’t know she was psychic?
 Gosh this is exciting!’

 ‘I didn’t say she was psychic.’
-She draws out an upholstered dining chair and sits down, nodding to Linn to do the same opposite her.
-‘Sit down and think about your mother.’
+She draws out a chair and sits down, nodding to Linn to do the same opposite her.
+‘Sit down and think about something you want to know.’

 Five minutes later, the palantìr has delivered its answer and Linn is shell-shocked after seeing the crystal ball swirling in the air.
 The door downstairs slam shut, making both girls jump with nerves.